-3.1 Identify the Uncertainties
+4.2.
+Identify the Uncertainties

-Inferring the existence of stealthy bridges requires real-time evidence being collected and analyzed.
+Inferring the existence of stealthy bridges requires realtime evidence being collected and analyzed.
 BN has the capability, which attack graphs lack, of performing such real-time security analysis.
-Attack graphs correlate vulnerabilities and potential exploits in different machines and enables determinstic reasoning.
-For example, if all the preconditions of an attack are satisfied, the attacker should be able to launch the attack.
+Although the attack graph shows the potential attack paths, it cannot quantitatively analyze which path is ongoing or has been completed.
+The reason is that attack graphs only perform deterministic logic reasoning and do not consider the uncertainties associated with attacks.
+For example, in an attack graph, if all the preconditions of an attack are satisfied, the attacker should be able to launch the attack.
 However, in real-time security analysis, there are a range of uncertainties associated with this attack that cannot be reflected in an attack graph.
 For example, has the attacker chosen to launch the attack?
 If he launched it, did he succeed to compromise the host?
-Are the Snort [22]

-alerts raised on this host related to the attack?
+Are the Snort [29] alerts raised on this host related to the attack?
 Should we be more confident if we got other alerts from other hosts in this network?
-Such uncertainty aspects should be taken into account when performing real-time security analysis.
-BN is a valuable tool for capturing these uncertainties.
+Bayesian network is able to address such uncertainties existing in the real-time security analysis process.